 What you need for soldering

 To solder, you will need a couple of pieces of equipment.
 First, the soldering iron.
 You can find many inexpensive soldering iron kits online that will do the job.
-We have a full tutorial on the 3 best solder irons here.
-Fundamentally, the soldering iron needs to reach a temperature of around 350º C and should at least have either a conical or a chisel tip.
+The soldering iron needs to reach a temperature of around 350º C and should at least have either a conical or a chisel tip.
 It also helps to have an iron stand, where you can leave your solder iron to avoid burning yourself or your table top.
 You also need a wet sponge so you can clean the soldering iron.

 Another important part is, of course, the solder itself.
 Again, there are many options to buy, either lead-free or with lead.
 The most popular one is lead-free rosin core solder, but we prefer solder with lead and which is "no-clean" as this kind of solder lasts longer and conducts better.